sisinflab-swot/cowl/docs/howto/index.rst

 Building from source
 ====================

 Cowl can be built and run on **Windows**, **macOS** and **Linux**.
 We have successfully deployed it to a wider range of platforms, including tiny microcontrollers, with relatively minor build system setup.
-It can be compiled via any fairly recent version of **GCC**, **LLVM** or **MSVC**, either as a **static** or **dynamic library**.
+It can be compiled either as a **static** or **dynamic library**.

 Requirements
 ------------

-In order to compile it, you will need:
+In order to compile the library, you will need at a minimum:

+- GCC_, LLVM_ or MSVC_, any fairly recent version.
 - CMake_ version 3.18 or later.

+There are additional requirements depending on which additional components you would like to build or compile (e.g. :ref:`parsers <parsers>`).

+**Functional parser:**

 - Flex_ version 2.6.4 or later.
 - Bison_ version 3.0 or later.

-This is enough to build the library.
-If you also want to build its documentation, you will need:
+**Documentation:**

 - Doxygen_ version 1.8 or later.
 - Sphinx_ version 2.0 or later, Breathe_ and the `Read The Docs Theme`_.

-Sphinx is actually optional as well.
-Just having Doxygen will already generate some form of HTML docs, though not as fancy as the ones you are viewing.
+Sphinx is optional: Doxygen will already generate some form of HTML docs, though not as fancy as the ones you are viewing.

 Downloading the sources
 -----------------------